rojasecr/MarketplaceQL/README.md

   }
 }
 ```
-Also we can always fetch products one at a time using their id.
+Additionally, we can always fetch individual products using their id.
 ```graphql

 query {